An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Voltage

-0.20 seconds.
+0.20 seconds

-The relative refractory period
+The relative refractory period.

 25. Which leads are considered bipolar leads?

-Lead I, Lead II, and Lead III
+Leads I, II, and III

 26. Which leads provide information about the lower surface of the heart?

-Lead II, Lead III, and aVF
+Leads II, III, and aVF

 27. What happens when the cardiac cells are in the resting or polarized state?